dfarrell07/skynet-tools/README.md

   toolbox           Used to manage a development/deployment toolbox with the team
                     development tools, plus openshift-installer, plus ansible.

+  toolbox-kind      Used to deploy 3 kind clusters + submariners in the toolbox VM

   openshift-cluster Used to manage a single cluster

   rdo-networks      Used to cleanup or create default working RDO networks and